razziel89/mdslw/README.md

   language, even though it should work for other languages, too.
 * Like with any other auto-formatter, you give up some fredom for the benefit of automatic handling of certain issues.
-* Inline code blocks are wrapped like any other text, which may cause issues with certain renderers.
+* Inline code sections are wrapped like any other text, which may cause issues with certain renderers.
 * While `mdslw` has been tested with documents containing unicode characters such as emojis, that testing has been less than rigorous.